Finding the Day of the Week

 - 14 divided by 12 is 1, with a remainder of 2.

 - 4 goes into the remainder 0 times.

-- Because December 12 is a Thursday, then December 5, 7 days before, is a Thursday.
+- Because March 0 is a Friday, then March 7, 7 days later, is a Friday.

 Now it's your turn!
 Find the day of the week for the following dates.
 (If you need to check your answers, you can use the calculator at the bottom of the page.)